4: When Chamber Pots Fly

 "May I speak now?"
 Rory asked sullenly.

-"No," replied Isaac brusquely, looking around furtively and crouching down to poke around at the dirt-caked flagstones.
+"No," said Isaac brusquely, crouching to poke at the dirt-caked flagstones.

 "Not now, Lady Aurora!"